-In this section we will use a combinatorial construction of the spectral covering for bundles of rank $k\geq 2$ introduced in \cite{GK} by A. Goncharov and M. Kontsevich to give a combinatorial construction of a small spectral network associated to this $k$-fold ramified covering.
+In this section, we will use a combinatorial construction of the spectral covering for bundles of rank $k\geq 2$ introduced in \cite{GK} by Goncharov and Kontsevich to give a combinatorial construction of a small spectral network associated to this $k$-fold ramified covering.
+This construction yields a very specific type of spectral network called \emph{minimal spectral network} in \cite{Gaiotto:2012db}, but this restricted class of spectral networks will nonetheless be very relevant in the following, in particular for its ties with Fock--Goncharov coordinates (see \Cref{Sec:SNandsnakes}).
 We first give the construction of the spectral cover given in \cite{GK}.
-Let $S$ an oriented ciliated surface, endowed with an ideal triangulation $\Delta$.
-For all integer $k\geq 2$ we define a bipartite graph $\Gamma_k$ on $S$ by gluing for all triangles $t$ of $S$ elementary pieces $\Gamma_k^{(t)}$ described in \Cref{fig:spectral_graph}.
+Let $S$ be an oriented ciliated surface, endowed with an ideal triangulation $\Delta$.
+For any integer $k\geq 2$, we define a bipartite graph $\Gamma_k$ on $S$ by gluing, for all triangles $t$ of $S$, elementary pieces $\Gamma_k^{(t)}$ as described in \Cref{fig:spectral_graph}.

-Then for every pair of triangles $t$ and $t'$ that share an edge $e$ of the triangulation, we identify the corresponding black vertices of $\Gamma_k^{(t)}$ and $\Gamma_k^{(t')}$ on $e$, see \Cref{fig:spectral_graph_gluing}.
+Then for every pair of triangles $t$ and $t'$ that share an edge $e$ of the triangulation, we identify the corresponding black vertices of $\Gamma_k^{(t)}$ and $\Gamma_k^{(t')}$ on $e$; see \Cref{fig:spectral_graph_gluing}.

 The white vertices are trivalent and the black vertices are either monovalent, bivalent or trivalent: the monovalent and bivalent black vertices will be called \emph{external} and the trivalent black vertices will be called \emph{internal}.
 The monovalent black vertices are exactly the vertices of $\Gamma_k$ lying on the boundary of $S$.